bitspook/humans-of-trantor/docs/content/_index.md

 ## HoT provides:

 1. A list of events
-2. API to post events into the system
+2. API to publish events into the system
 3. A connection to (Postgre)SQL to read historic events
-4. A connection to Redis where future events can be consumed via Redis streams
+4. A connection to broadcasting message bus (Redis) where future events can be consumed via (Redis) streams

 ## CQRS

 HoT judicially employs Command and Query Segregation.

 - **Commands**<br />
-  An application that want to make a change in its state shall record an event in the event-bus. *No* changes that the application can't live without shall be made directly into its state.
+  An application that want to make a change in its state shall publish an event in the event-bus. *No* changes that the application can't live without shall be made directly into its state.
 Ideally, the application's state should be a read-only snapshot of events recorded in HoT projected to meet application's requirements.

-  {{% notice tip %}}
+  {{% notice note %}}
   State is any form of mutable data that your application needs.
 Most backend applications keep their primary state in database.
   {{% /notice %}}